 I have just finished reading That Hideous Strength, the final book in the trilogy.
 Like every other time I’ve read this book, it has left me with a deep impression.
 Lewis’s breath-taking insight into the human condition, the nightmares we make for ourselves, and our need for divine intervention is breath-taking.

 What’s it about?
-It’s a story of righteousness versus evil, the straight versus the crooked, resurrection life versus annihilation.
+It’s a story of righteousness versus evil, life versus death.
 The battleground is a village in England.
-Into this village comes a mysterious institution hell-bent on improving humanity.
-A young man by the name of Mark is recruited into this modern Babel.
-At first, Mark is impressed by the goal of engineering a better society, but slowly he comes to realize that he has been duped into a diabolical program of unimaginable horror.
-Too late he realizes that the inner circle he has always aspired to, will not let him go.
+Into this village comes a mysterious institution set on improving humanity.
+A young man by the name of Mark is recruited into the organization.
+At first, Mark is impressed by the goal of engineering a better society, but eventually he realizes he has bought into a diabolical program of unimaginable horror.
+Too late he realizes that the inner circle he has strived to enter, will not let him go.

 Jane’s marriage to Mark is a loveless sham.
 Fiercely independent, Jane is wary of men and conscious of her rights.
 Her identity is defined by an obsession with the rules regarding fair-play.
 But in a conversation with Ransom she begins to learn that there is more to life than rule-keeping: